amzn/selling-partner-api-sdk/javascript/README.md

 })();
 ```

-Alternatively, you can go to `@amazon-sp-api-release/amazon-sp-api-sdk-js/src/sample-node-app` and copy over the `index.js` file and give it a try.
+Alternatively, you can go to `@amazon-sp-api-release/amazon-sp-api-sdk-js/src/sample-node-app` and copy over and modify `index.js` and `app.config.mjs` files and give them a try.

 ##### Additional Note:
 This Amazon Selling Partner API JavaScript SDK is fully compatible with ECMAScript modules (ESM).
 You can use modern ES6+ import/export syntax as demonstrated in the example code: